 PCI improves angina-related quality of life in patients with STEMI and multi-vessel CAD – no matter whether that involves culprit-only lesions or complete revascularization.

 PHRI Senior Scientist Shamir Mehta presented this finding of a pre-specified analysis of the COMPLETE trial at ACC 2022 today in Washington, DC, as Featured Clinical Research.

-He noted that although the finding is likely intuitive to many practicing interventional cardiologists, “but this is the first time we’ve actually shown it.”
+“Although the [improved QoL] finding is likely intuitive to many practicing interventional cardiologists, this is the first time we’ve actually shown it.”